josulliv101/demo/Readme.md

 This demo repo is a monorepo -- though its scope is for an app... usually the monorepo scope would be much broader.
 But there are companies using monorepos just for single apps.

 To demonstrate some of the points, I created a demo app.
-It's quick & dirty, not meant to be a startingpoint or boilerplate.
+It's quick & dirty, not meant to be a starting point or boilerplate.
 Just a way to demonstrate some examples.

 https://build-wcplkdlvmf.now.sh/